Uyuni Salt Flat (3 days)

 The tour is made in the Altiplano area, at an altitude above 9,842.5 ft.
 Just with this, our body is submitted to an abnormal stress, which can cause discomfort and risk in people with the conditions mentioned in the restriction’s section.
 Moreover, the tour does not have health insurance and there are not health centers to treat this kind of situations in a proper manner on the route.

-- Is it possible to do the tour with an english-speaking guide?
+Is it possible to do the tour staying in hotels instead of refugios and hostels?